Universal Security Instruments (NYSEAMERICAN:UUU) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Get Free Report) in a report released on Friday.
-The firm set a “hold” rating on the stock.
+StockNews.com initiated coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a report issued on Thursday.
+The firm issued a hold rating on the stock.

-Shares of Universal Security Instruments stock opened at $1.14 on Friday.
+Shares of NYSEAMERICAN UUU opened at $1.18 on Thursday.
 Universal Security Instruments has a 12 month low of $1.11 and a 12 month high of $5.20.

 Universal Security Instruments Company Profile